Tax Breaks for Veterans: Retirement Pay, Disability and State Tax Exemptions to Know

 Note: Veterans may need to file a tax return to claim disability deductions or exemptions.
 If your income changes, you should re-evaluate eligibility and file an amended return if necessary.
 Special tax considerations may also require filing an amended return.
 Evaluate your disability exemptions and deductions annually and consult a trusted tax advisor as needed.

-Property tax and disabled Veterans
+Property tax exemptions for Veterans and disabled retirees

 If you're a retired military service member, it's worth checking to see if you qualify for state property tax exemptions.
 Generally, these exemptions are reserved for disabled Veterans, although eligibility criteria and rules vary from state to state.